Experience the highlands and travel in a small group along Iceland's famous Ring Road. Visit some of the most famous and well-known places in Iceland!

 On the morning of the first day of your tour, you will be picked up from your accommodation in Reykjavík.
 The tour will then take you to the southern part of Iceland.
 The first stop of the day is at the port of Landeyjarhoefn, where you will board a ferry to the Vestmannaeyjar Islands.
 After a 30-minute ferry ride to Vestmannaeyjar Island, you will head straight to the southernmost part of the main island, Cape Stórhoefði.
 It is an ideal place to get up close to the oldest inhabitants of the island: the puffins.
 Next, visit Eldheimar Museum, a volcano museum dedicated to the memory of the 1973 volcanic eruption, when the entire population had to be evacuated from the island to the mainland in the middle of the night.
 After the museum, you have the option of taking a short hike up Mt.
 Eldfell Volcano or spending some time in town before heading back to the mainland in the afternoon.
-Once back on the mainland, you'll drive along the south coast of Iceland and get some views of waterfalls, such as Seljalandsfoss and Skógafoss, and the infamous volcano Mt.
+Once back on the mainland, you'll drive along the south coast of Iceland and get some views of the infamous volcano Mt.
 Eyjafjallajoekull, which erupted in 2010.
 The eruption caused massive disruptions to air travel throughout Europe and North America.
 We then stop in the picturesque coastal village of Vík, where you will have some time to stroll around the village or walk down to the black sand beach.
 From Vík, you will drive for about an hour through the lava fields of Eldhraun to your hotel where you will spend the night.

 After breakfast, begin the day's adventure at the majestic Fjaðrárgljúfur Canyon.
 The hike along the canyon is like something out of a fairy tale painting.
 After exploring the canyon, we continue to less-traveled areas of Iceland, Laki and Lakagígar, which are part of the UNESCO National Park of Vatnajoekull.
 Once at Laki, we will hike to the top of the volcano, where you will have great views of the area.
 You will see the Lakagígar craters, formed in an eruption from 1783-1784, one of the largest volcanic eruptions in historical times.
 The eruption and resulting ash caused a famine in Europe that eventually changed history, as it is said that the famine was the beginning of the French Revolution.
 We continue through the highlands, making a few shorter stops before rejoining the main road.
 There we stop at the small village of Kirkjubæjarklaustur, where you will have time for a walk.
 You can check out Systrafoss Waterfall, Systrastapi Rock or Kirkjugólf (Church Floor), which are basalt columns and stone slabs.
 From there, it is only a short drive back to the hotel.